SUcy6/COMP2113_project/README.md

 ## List of non-standard libraries:
 NUCURSES
 ## Compilation and execution instructions:
-- If you are a freshman to this game, please first type `./freshman.sh` in your terminal to install the ncurses libary.
+- If you are a freshman to this game, please first type `./freshman.sh` in your terminal to install the ncurses library.
 - Main Steps: